vvaezian/Data-Science-Fundamentals/README.md

 Mind Design II (1997)
 - Chess is *digital* but billiard is not. (p 10)
 - We measure the intelligence of a system by its ability to achieve stated ends in the face of variations, difficulties, and complexities posed by the task environment. (p 83)
 - Neurons operate in the timescale of miliseconds, whereas computer componenets  operate in the time scale of nanoseconds--a factor of 10^6 faster.
-This means that human processes that take of the order of a second or less can involve only a hundred or so timesteps (p 207).
+This means that human processes that take of the order of a second or less can involve only a hundred or so timesteps (p 207). ...
+Given that the processes we seek to characterize are often quite complex and may involve considerations of large numbers of simultanous constraints, our algorithms *must* involve considerable parallelism.

 -----------------